farhanma/CS242/README.md

 The program would not easily be able to evaluate this as well as humans do, hence we have decided not to implement an AI-based scoring system

+## Implementation Details

+* To take advantage of the GO language's strong support for Interfaces, we use an object-oriented approach for handling the game.
+The entire state of the board is stored in a struct called **Board**
+* The most important Board variable is the board layout, stored in a Slice named **cell**, which is a unique feature of GO.
+It operates in the same way as an array, holding integers to represent which coloured stone sits in the corresponding position.
+Cell contents can be accessed in constant amortised time, through the Board member functions
+* The Board struct holds various 'maps' implemented as hash tables.
+These maps keep track of the groups of stones and their locations.
+The reason for this is that it is better to store the stones as groups rather than individual coordinates.
+This makes it easier to destroy a group as a whole when it is captured
+* Board includes various functions which control and update the maps each time a stone is placed
+* Board has a **filePrint** function, which stores the current state of the board in a text file.
+We used an external Python library called PyGame to copy the data and render a graphical display.
+It updates live as the user plays the game
+* In addition to Board, we implement a Game interface to control the flow of the game.
+It has a pointer to the Board variable
+* Game has a function called `doPlayerMove()`.
+This function asks the user to input a move.
+When a move is entered, further functions simulate the move on a dummy board to test whether it would break any rules.
+If not, then it allows the move
+* Game's main loop function is 'run()'.
+It repeatedly calls `doPlayerMove()` until it receives two successive passes, indicating that both players have opted to end the game

 ## Installation

 You need to have a GO compiler installed on your machine (https://golang.org/doc/install), and the pyGame tool (http://www.pygame.org/download.shtml).